saasquatch/saasquatch-docs/content/guides/CustomShortDomainGuide.md

 ---
 title: Custom Short Domains
 highlights: SaaSquatch supports the use of Custom Short Domains which allow you to change the format of the referral links shared by your users.
-Instead of the standard link format `1ssqt.co/barYS` you can create your own `referral.your-domain.com/barYS`.
+Instead of the standard link format `ssqt.co/barYS` you can create your own `referral.your-domain.com/barYS`.

+Custom short domains support secure link generation through HTTPS, which requires an HTTPS certificate.
+SaaSquatch will automatically issue and manage this certificate for you.
 slug: customshortdomainguide
 sectionType: guide
 template: hasTableOfContents.html